Prashant-b97/remote-linux-lab/CONTRIBUTING.md

 2. Run `shellcheck scripts/*.sh` locally before opening a pull request.
 3. Execute any touched scripts with `--help` to ensure usage text and exit codes read well.
 4. Capture a sample report or metric artifact and attach it to the PR if your change affects output.
+5. If you modify automation, run `./scripts/system-health-report.sh` so CI emits the expected artifact bundle.

 ## Commit Style